AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithExternalInterface/HasInterfaceClassReference.md

 ObjectWithExternalInterface.HasInterfaceClassReference Method (IObjectWithExternalInterface, InterfaceFamilyType, Boolean)
 ==========================================================================================================================
-AutomationML 2.1 APIDetermines whether an object with ExternalInterfaces has an associated reference to the specified InterfaceClass.
+Determines whether an object with ExternalInterfaces has an associated reference to the specified InterfaceClass.
 If inheritance relations between InterfaceClasses should be regarded, the optional parameter 'regardInheritance' should be set.
 In this case the specified InterfaceClass is either identical to a referenced InterfaceClass or a referenced InterfaceClass is derived from the specified InterfaceClass.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)